isabellehennessy/Final-Exam-Fast-Food-Calories-Interpretation/README.md

 ### Model 1: Full Linear Regression
 This model used all predictors (total fat, cholesterol, sodium, protein, and restaurant type) to predict calories.
-It is a baseline model for the rest
+It is a baseline model for the rest of the models.

 ### Model 2: Subset Linear Regression
 This model uses a reduced set of predictors (total fat, sodium, and protein) to test